shrutisonawane/YelpFusion-RestaurantPicker/README.md

 **Working**

 The tool provides a menu driven command line interface that let's the user choose from a default location of "Arizona State University, Tempe" or input a new city.
-The geopy libray helps find the city's co-ordinates and gives a call to Yelp's Fusion API to return a list of all restaurants for that location.
+The geopy library helps find the city's co-ordinates and gives a call to Yelp's Fusion API to return a list of all restaurants for that location.
 The program then randomly picks a restaurant to visit and also prints it's address.